 Proactive: Be ahead of the demands of your users

 Speaking of satisfied customers, how about knowing their needs and expectations before they share them with you?
-For example, for an IT service center, self-service is becoming more and more important.
+For example, self-service is becoming increasingly important for an IT service center.
 When properly mounted, this communication channel can become a powerful tool for improving the customer experience.

 With the new possibilities thanks to artificial intelligence and machine learning, why not display the answers sought by your customers according to their previous research.
 Or propose documented resolutions based on problems that have occurred in the past.

-We must therefore look beyond what your users suggest; the algorithms are a source of continuous improvement that is only in its beginning.
+So, we must look beyond what your users suggest; the algorithms are a source of continuous improvement that is only in its beginning.

 Extraordinary: Providing an ideal customer experience

-This customer experience is sometimes difficult to pin down.
+This customer experience can sometimes be challenging to pin down.
 “How to please every user?
 Why improve an interface or tool that already works?” some say.
 Although the exercise is difficult, its results transform a business and their services.
-Since perfection is not possible, organizations are currently investing in continually improving their experiences.
+Since perfection is impossible, organizations are investing in continually improving their experiences.